Kaniyankunnu

-Kaniyamkunnu is a historical place in Kerala, India.
+Kaniyamkunnu (കണിയാംകുന്ന് is a historical place in Keralam, India.

 Location

 Kaniyamkunnu is located between Alwaye and Parur.

 This place situated exact center of the East Kadungaloor and Union Christian College Aluva.

 History

 The place known as "Kaniyan" Kunnu, in olden days some families from the community - Kaniyan, who were used this hill for the shelter.
+Vellamkunnu Bhagavati Temple is the centre of the hill. some group of families formed this temple.
 Now, the new Vallarpadam Terminal road marked through this place.
-Earlier, Binani zink developed road through this place for smoothening their transporting.

-Vellamkunnu Bhagavathi Temple is the centre of the hill. some group of families formed this temple.
+Earlier, Binani Zinc developed road through this place for smoothening their transporting.
+Characterized by its strategic peri-urban positioning, Kaniyamkunnu mitigates core urban congestion while maintaining optimal logistical connectivity to the industrial hub of Kochi; consequently, this spatial dynamic has catalyzed sustained capital appreciation within the residential real estate market, primarily manifested through high-density apartment complexes and suburban housing developments.
+Economic activity within the locality is characterized by retail commerce, small-scale micro-enterprises, and localized IT services, with the real estate sector exhibiting a strong reliance on student-driven rental demand generated by nearby higher education institutions.

 Schools

-Union Christian College, Settlement High School, Fisheries College, Kadungaloor etc.
+Union Christian College, Settlement High School, Fisheries College, Kadungalloor etc.

 Transportation

 From the place Alwaye anyone can access this place by bus. nearest KSRTC bus point is Union Christian college Jn or private bus point is East Kadungalloor Jn.
 From this two bus point Minimum charge for Auto of Half KM to walk to Kaniyamkunnu.
-Nearest Railway station is Alwaye or Angamali.
-Airport is Nedumbaserry.
+Nearest Railway station is Aluva or Angamaly.
+Airport is Cochin International Airport, Nedumbassery.
 Now Vallarpadam terminal road connected to Binani Road, So travel is very easy to access NH17 and NH47 through this road.